Standing in ERISA Fiduciary Litigation for Plan Administrators

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide ERISA counsel and plan fiduciaries a comprehensive understanding of the risks and challenges of a defined benefit plan for sponsors and administrators.
+This CLE course will provide ERISA counsel and plan fiduciaries a comprehensive understanding of the risks and challenges of a defined benefit plan for sponsors and administrators.
 The panel will analyze key substantive and procedural issues addressed in recent U.S. Supreme Court rulings and outline effective strategies for defending and avoiding fiduciary duty claims.

 Outline